digitranslab/jumpstart/docs/versioned_docs/version-2.34.0/how-to/use-custom-parameters.md

 ### Example: Providing Custom Parameters Using Events

 In this example, we will demonstrate how to use custom parameters in a query by providing values from an event.
-We will use execute a REST API query and on its success, we will execute the ToolJetDB query to create a new row with the response data.
+We will use execute a REST API query and on its success, we will execute the JumpStartDB query to create a new row with the response data.

 1. **Create a REST API Query:**
    - Method: `GET`